-Many people are unaware of how difficult it is to answer social greetings when one is grieving.
+Many people are unaware of how difficult it is to answer social greetings when one is going through hardships.
 They ask “how are you” mechanically, without thinking.
 I too have done so in the past.
 My experience of cancer opened my eyes to the stress of social greetings.
 All the sudden, I became one of many struggling to respond to “how are you”.
 I wrote this post to share my experience, and bring light to this gap.

 Before cancer I didn’t think twice about answering “how are you”.
 I replied “fine” most of the time, often adding a smile.
 But now as a cancer patient, hearing “how are you” generates panic inside me.
 I can feel my belly tighten.
 My chest contract.
 My autonomous nervous system getting ready for danger.
 How am I going to answer this question?!